 @MensHealthForum for promoting diabetes awareness to men in the UK.

-@TheRock, on 4.1.18 for encouraging men to open up about their feelings about depression.
+The first nominee for Celebrity Tweet of the Year is @TheRock, on 4.1.18 for encouraging men to open up about their feelings about depression.
 We applaud Dwayne Johnson for de-stigmatizing mental health among men.

 The nominees for Podcast of the Year are: